Moments in History

 The official Coast Guard policy on women in combat was established.
 The Coast Guard Chief of Staff, RADM Paul A. Yost, noted: "the men and women on our vessels are trained and function as a team.
 Removal of women during wartime would degrade operational readiness while replacement personnel are trained and acquire experience."

-Jacqueline A. Ball and Deborah R. Winnie became the first Hispanic women to graduate from the Coast Guard Academy.
+Jacqueline A. Ball and Deborah R. Winnie became the first Hispanic-American women to graduate from the Coast Guard Academy.

 AD3 Carolyn DeLeo became the first woman to be awarded the Air Medal